f-o-a-m/chanterelle/docs/chanterelle-json.rst

 - ``version`` - ``Required``: The currrent version of your project (currently unused, for future use with package management)
 - ``source-dir`` - ``Required``:  Where your Solidity contracts are located.
 - ``artifacts-dir`` - ``Optional``:  The directory where the contract artifacts (ABI, bytecode, deployment info, etc) will be written.
 Defaults to ``build``.
-- ``modules`` - ``Required``: A list of all solidity contracts you wish to compile (see `Modules`)
+- ``modules`` - ``Required``: A list of all Solidity contracts you wish to compile (see `Modules`)
 - ``dependencies`` - ``Optional``: External Solidity (source-code) libraries/dependencies to use when compiling (see `Dependencies`).
-- ``libraries`` - ``Optional``: Solidity libraries to link against when compiling.
+- ``libraries`` - ``Optional``: Solidity libraries to compile, which can be deployed and linked against.
-    - A library may be defined as just an address.
-This is known as a "Fixed Library".
-      In this case, that address will be fed to solc when compiling contracts that depend on it.
-      However, generating genesis blocks will be unavailable as there is no means to get the code for the given library.
-    - A library may alternatively be defined as an address and a means to fetch the library.
-      The address will be fed into solc as with a Fixed Library, however, when generating a genesis block, Chanterelle will attempt to compile the library or fetch it from any specified networks.
-    - If a library is injected as raw bytecode or fetched from a network, that code must begin with a library guard (``0x73<addr>3014``).
-      Chanterelle uses this to automagically inject the correct library address into the Genesis block.
-    - Supported networks to fetch from include: ``"mainnet"``, ``"ropsten"``, ``"rinkeby"``, ``"kovan"``, and  ``"localhost"``, as well as any networks defined in the ``"networks"`` field of your project spec.
+    - All libraries will automatically be compiled and output to ``<artifacts-dir>/libraries`` as part of the compile stage.
+    - Unlike modules, no PureScript bindings are generated for libraries, as they are intended to be used by other Solidity contracts.
-- ``networks`` - ``Optional``: Additional networks to fetch libraries from.
+- ``networks`` - ``Optional``: Reserved for future use with package management and more elaborate deployment functionality.
     - Each network has a required ``"url"`` field, which tells Chanterelle how to reach a node on that network
     - Each network has a required ``"chains"`` field, which tells Chanterelle which network IDs to accept from that node.
 The value may either be a comma-separated list of network ID numbers (still has to be a string for just one network), or ``"*"`` to accept any network ID.
-- ``solc-optimizer`` - Optimizer options to pass to solc.
+- ``solc-optimizer`` - ``Optional``: Optimizer options to pass to solc.
 Defaults are what's shown in the example.
-    - Supports ``enabled`` and ``runs``, just like ``solc`` 0.4.24 does.
+    - Supports the ``enabled`` and ``runs`` fields, which are passed on to ``solc``.
-- ``solc-output-selection`` - Additional outputs to request from solc (currently unsupported, but see `solc documentation`)
+- ``solc-output-selection`` - ``Optional``: Additional outputs to request from solc.
+Sometimes helpful for debugging Chanterelle itself. (currently unsupported, but see `solc documentation`)
+- ``solc-version`` - ``Optional``: Use a different version of the Solidity compiler.
+    - The default is whatever ``solc`` npm module is available in your build environment.
+    - It is recommended to use a version of ``solc`` >=0.5 in your package.json, and override to a lower version in ``chanterelle.json``.
+      This is because Chanterelle calls out to node.js ``solc``, and newer versions of the package have better compatibility in the input and output format.
+    - Chanterelle ships with solc "^0.5" by default.
 - ``purescript-generator`` - ``Required``: Options for purescript-web3-generator (see below)

 ``purescript-generator`` - options:

-- ``output-path`` - ``Required``: Where to place generated PureScript source files, for example this is your PureScript project source directory.
+- ``output-path`` - ``Required``: Where to place generated PureScript source files.
+Generally, this would be your PureScript project's source directory.
 - ``module-prefix`` - ``Optional``: What module name to prefix to your generated PureScript bindings.
 Note that the generated files will be stored relative to the output path (e.g. if set to ``Contracts`` as above, code will be generated into ``src/Contracts``).
 Defaults to ``Contracts``.
 - ``expression-prefix`` - ``Optional``:  Prefix `all` generated functions with the specified prefix.
-This is useful if you are depending on external smart contract libraries that name their solidity events or functions that are invalid purescript names.
+This is useful if you are depending on external smart contracts or libraries that have Solidity events or functions whose names would be invalid PureScript identifiers.